Junior hockey teams from Russia and Czech Republic ejected from plane | DW | 02.01.2022

 Fellow passengers said members of the Russian team had been smoking on plane and refused to wear masks.

-The Calgary Herald reported that the Finnish team was allowed back on after the delay.
+The Calgary Herald newspaper reported that the Finnish team was allowed back on after the delay.

 Czech team manager Otakar Cerny said his team was removed from the plane along with the Russian team due to the similarity of their gray sweatshirts.